jjlee/git-meld-index/README.md

 It would make sense to be able to update the view of the working copy also (by copying back edited files from the temporary directory into the working copy).
-This is a bit riskier (bugs could more easily cause code loss) so I don't want to implement it until it has seen some use and has more comprehensive automated tests.
+This is a bit riskier (bugs could more easily cause code loss) so would need more comprehensive automated tests.

 Git submodules are ignored.
 This could probably be improved (git-difftool does something with these).